-Based upon shares of our common stock outstanding as of June 30, 2022, upon the completion of this offering and giving effect to any purchases in this offering, and assuming no sale of any pre-funded warrants offered hereunder, our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing

-% of our outstanding common stock (or % if the underwriter exercises in full its option to purchase additional shares).
+Based upon shares of our common stock outstanding as of June 30, 2022, upon the completion of this offering and giving effect to any purchases in this offering, our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing 17.1% of our outstanding common stock (or 16.7% if the underwriters exercise in full their option to purchase additional shares).
 As a result, these persons, acting together, would be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors, any merger, consolidation, sale of all or substantially all of our assets, or other significant corporate transactions.
 The concentration of voting power and transfer restrictions could delay or prevent an acquisition of our company on terms that other stockholders may desire or result in the management of our company in ways with which other stockholders disagree.